geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 10. Select **Save.**

-11. Leave all tabs open in your browser and proceed to the next task.
+Dickson.
+Leave all tabs open in your browser and proceed to the next task.

 ### Task 8 – Manage Guest Access